Analysis: Narrator Point of View

-Even though we hear other people’s perspectives, it is Mr. Utterson that we basically follow; we don’t learn the full story until he does.
-But since he’s a bit of a dry fellow—he must be, to spend so much time on religion and law – he’s not a terribly involved narrator.
+Even though we hear other people’s perspectives, we basically follow Mr. Utterson: we don’t learn the full story until he does.
+But since he’s a bit of a dry fellow—he must be, to spend so much time doing nothing but studying—he’s not a terribly involved narrator.
 We watch him speculate about Dr. Jekyll and try to unravel the mystery, but he’s not overcome by strong emotions all the time.
-He’s an average fellow who cares about his friend’s well-being, and isn’t going to project many of his own opinions onto the story he unravels – which makes him a good narrator.
+He’s an average fellow who cares about his friend’s well-being and isn’t going to project many of his own opinions onto the story he unravels... which makes him a good narrator.